mattermost/docs/source/install/install-kubernetes-mattermost.rst

       $ kubectl apply -n mattermost -f /path/to/restore.yaml

 The deployment process can be monitored in the Kubernetes user interface.
-If errors or issues are experienced, review the Mattermost log files or MySQL logs for guidance including error messages.
+If errors or issues are experienced, review the Mattermost, Operator, and MySQL logs for guidance including error messages.
 If remediation is not successful, contact
 Mattermost customer support for assistance.

 Once complete, access your Mattermost instance and confirm that the database has been restored.